4 Positive Ways to Deal with Loneliness Over the Holidays

 Consider Seeking Out a Roommate

 You don’t have to commit to the idea right on the spot, but you can open the door to thinking about it.
 Seek out others who might be looking to live in a shared home.
 Talk with them online, or meet with them in person.

 You don’t have to say, “I’m definitely looking for a roommate,” but rather, “I’m considering living with a roommate.
 Would you like to get together to talk about the idea?
 I’d value learning what you know and what you’ve considered in the way of sharing a home.
 I want to investigate the idea further.”

+You can seek out and connect with potential roommates on Roommates4Boomers, the roommate-matching service for women over 50.
 Simply go to their website, then click on the “Find A Match” button at the top of the page.

 If you live by yourself, do the holidays tend to make you feel alone and lonely?
 Have you ever considered living with a roommate?
 Please share your thoughts and concerns about this possibility in the comments below.